strawberry-graphql/strawberry/docs/integrations/asgi.md

 It is possible to use `get_context` to set response headers.
 A common use case might be cookie-based user authentication, where your login mutation resolver needs to set a cookie on the response.

-This is possible by updating the response dict contained inside of the `Info` object.
+This is possible by updating the response object contained inside the context of the `Info` object.

 ```python
 @strawberry.type